Hammarn/1MB335/Lab3.md

 Disclaimer: most likely, tiling did not work.
 Thus we downloaded mitochondrial genomes in fasta format for you to continue working on.

 ---
-This is the step when you start to work with one the four species that you were assigned at the beginning of the class.
+This is the step when you start to work with one of the four species that you were assigned at the beginning of the class (see Table 1 below, left column).
 If you forgot which species you were supposed to work with, ask a teaching assistant.
 The mitochondrial fasta files are here: `/proj/g2019029/private/DATA/mitochondrial_genomes` and also in [Studentportalen](https://studentportalen.uu.se/portal/authsec/portal/uusp/admin-courses/filearea/filearea-window?mode=view&webwork.portlet.eventAction=true&webwork.portlet.action=%2Ffilearea%2Fview%2Fexplore&action=e&location=%2Fexplore.ftl&windowstate=normal&webwork.portlet.mode=view).

 ### Orient to the canonical start location in the mitochondrial genome (*cox1*).

-Congratulations!
 You now have a circular mitochondrial genome.
-The last step today is to orient it to the canonical start location.
+The last step is to orient it to the canonical start location.
 By convention, non-model organisms' mitochondria are oriented with the *cox1* gene as the first gene of the genome.
 To do that, you will do a pairwise alignment.
 But first, you have to find a sequence to compare your mitochondrial sequence too.
 Open an NCBI blast window and select nucleotide blast.
-Paste your mitochondrial sequence.
+Paste or upload your mitochondrial sequence.

 **Question 11.** To which organism do the best hits belong too?